 The short answer is yes, we do have some ideas of what the alumni network could grow to be.
-The thing is that there are many alumni networks out there and I know many networks which are not active, and therefore not very helpful.
-We don't want yet just another alumni network with thousands of people, where no one is really contributing anything.
+The thing is that there are many alumni networks out there, and I know many networks which are not active and, therefore, not very helpful.
+We don't want yet just another alumni network with thousands of people where no one is contributing anything.

 At ToU, our mission of learner empowerment and education doesn't stop at an age.
 It doesn't stop at the degree.
-I think that in the workforce; you need to continually learn and evolve.
+I think that in the workforce, you need to learn and evolve continually.
 We want to create a support network for this.
 We think you need to have like-minded people who are also active and committed.
 And this is what we will create with the ToU alumni network.

 Even if you're young, there is limited time.
-It helps just by giving you a direction, and for you to be true to that.
-Be true to your mission when it comes to what you want, and also when it comes to your values (does your vision really align with your values?)
+It helps just by giving you a direction and for you to be true to that.
+Be true to your mission when it comes to what you want and also when it comes to your values (does your vision align with your values?)

 If you identify your mission, you will immediately simplify a lot of things.
-The second thing that can help is to recognize that many things in your life are just happening to you, and you don’t have full control of them.
-For example, how you make decisions, or how you stay energized; These things are results of your habits.
+The second thing that can help is to recognize that many things in your life are just happening to you, and you don’t have full control.
+For example, how you make decisions or how you stay energized; These things are results of your habits.

-If you have low energy, that's because you have maybe the wrong habits built up in the first place, and it's very hard to change those once they're established.
-They become an automatic thing.
-Which is a good thing, because then you don't need to think about them anymore, but you need to consciously build them up systematically, over time.
+If you have low energy, that's because you have maybe the wrong habits built up in the first place, and it's tough to change those once they're established.
+They become automatic things.
+This is a good thing, because then you don't need to think about them anymore, but you need to build them up systematically over time consciously.

 There are a lot of not obvious controlling factors in our lives.
 I don't want to make it sound too structured, but I think it's very important to acknowledge, and it's the reason that I have to build up habits, which especially help me now when it comes to energizing:

 It is very important to start building up those habits because every habit is a multiplier.
 If you just improve them a little bit every day, and if they're in line with your purpose, then achieving your goals is imminent.
-In fact, It's very hard not to achieve your goals if you’ve set up your habits well.
+It's tough not to achieve your goals if you’ve set up your habits well.

-First, focus on sleep, your health, and nutrition, relaxation and work will follow.
-These habits are not only things that happen when you wake up, they even include your thinking process itself.
+First, focus on sleep, health, and nutrition; relaxation and work will follow.
+These habits are not only things that happen when you wake up; they even include your thinking process itself.

 Is there anything you would like to add for future ToU learners, who are reading this?

-What we at ToU believe is definitely that, by challenging yourself and getting out of your comfort zone — that's where the magic happens, that's where the growth happens.
+What we at ToU believe is that challenging yourself and getting out of your comfort zone — that's where the magic happens, and that's where the growth happens.